mpartipilo/tikatours_src/data/extracted/content/regions/regions/samtskhe-javakheti/index.en.md

 bare volcanic canyons of the Vardzia area.

 The climate in this inland region is relatively cool and dry.
-Winters are cold with the average temperature in January ranging between 0°C and \-7°C depending on altitude, while the average temperature in July varies between 16 °C and 20°C.
+Winters are cold with the average temperature in January ranging between 0°C and -7°C depending on altitude, while the average temperature in July varies between 16 °C and 20°C.

 </div>

-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 1580 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 1580 -->

 ### What to see and do

-The biggest attractions in this striking region are the spectacular cave city of Vardzia and the beautiful Borjomi\-Kharagauli National Park, which offers some of the best hiking, horse riding and snow shoeing in Georgia.
+The biggest attractions in this striking region are the spectacular cave city of Vardzia and the beautiful Borjomi-Kharagauli National Park, which offers some of the best hiking, horse riding and snow shoeing in Georgia.
 But there is much, much more to see.

 One particularly unique attraction is the Petrified Forest in Goderdzi Reserve.
-It dates back to the Tertiary Era when the surrounding landscape were covered with red\-hot lava streams and volcanic ash.
+It dates back to the Tertiary Era when the surrounding landscape were covered with red-hot lava streams and volcanic ash.
 Visitors can walk amongst these ancient petrified tree branches and fossilized lumps of wooden logs.

-The city of Akhaltsikhe, the capital of Samtskhe\-Javakheti dates back to the 12th century B.C.
+The city of Akhaltsikhe, the capital of Samtskhe-Javakheti dates back to the 12th century B.C.
 Take some time to explore the rabati (old town), with its multicultural architecture.
 Stroll past rare examples of traditional Georgian houses, a synagogue, an Armenian church and a castle, which houses, among other things, a mosque and